selimslab/selimslab.github.io/_NOTES/work/project-clarity.md

 ## DP

-- minio overeng

 ### problems
+- minio overeng story
 - redis debug story
+- reinventing dbt
+- duct tape
 - a custom system, hard for data engs
 - slow builds, rewrite dockerfile, remove deps, parallelize tests and CI steps
-- reinventing dbt
-- duct tape

 - reverse engineered and diagrammed
 - driven the discussion and planning, even discussed with the director and the CTO